AnswerFirst Customer Service Professionals handle calls from angry people every day.

 Above all, don’t end the call saying, “Sorry, there’s nothing we can do.”
 That’s a sure-fire recipe for getting the manager or supervisor involved.

-Now you have five tips to deescalate an upset caller.
-If you remain calm and do not take the customer’s anger personally, your empathy will help you find solutions to their problems.
+Usually, if you remain calm and remember not to take customers’ anger personally, your empathy will help you find solutions to callers’ problems.

 If you enjoyed this article, why not check out our blog?
 We have many topics to choose from, all relating to the answering service industry.
 There’s bound to be some useful information for you there!